dappforce/subsocial-docs/docs/develop/grill-light/extension/Schema.md

 }
 ```

-## Schema for Url Extension
+## Schema for the URL Extension

-In the case of Url extension we need to have 2 properties in the schema:
+In the case of the URL extension we need to have two properties in the schema:
-- Title: Represting a caption for the Url, example: LinkedIn, My Portfolio, etc.
+- Title: A caption for the URL, for example, LinkedIn, My Portfolio, etc.
-- Value: Represting the actual url
+- Value: The actual URL

 ```json
 {